EpocDotFr/connectfour-master-server/api.md

 The HTTP response status code must be used to check if the sent request was successfully handled or not:

   - `2xx` Everything is OK.
 The response body will contain whatever the resource provide (check its doc)
-  - `4xx` The client made a mistake in its request, typically it's an input parameters validation error
+  - `4xx` The client made a mistake in its request, typically it's an input parameter validation error
   - `5xx` There were a server error

-Read below to know what kind of output (and input) you can get in those different cases.
+Read below to know what kind of output (and input) you can get (or provide) in those different cases.

 ## Input and output data format

-Everything is [JSON](https://en.wikipedia.org/wiki/JSON).
+Everything is [JSON](https://en.wikipedia.org/wiki/JSON) along a `Content-Type` HTTP header of `application/json`.
 You'll `PUT` or `POST` JSON data in the HTTP request body, and the API will give you JSON data in the HTTP response body.

 ### Input